Tax Increment Financing (TIF)

 Who funds TIF and how does it impact me?

 TIF captures property tax revenue only on the incremental increases of assessed property values within the downtown district.
 Individual taxpayers remain unaffected by TIF.
-In addition, the city continues to receive the same amount of downtown property tax revenue as the year TIF was established, 1997 for TIF 97 and 2016 for Old Town TIF.

 What are the benefits of TIF?